localizeflow/.github/profile/README.md

 ## How it works

-Localizeflow runs as a background automation layer that keeps translations continuously in sync as source documentation evolves.
+Localizeflow runs as a background automation layer that keeps translations aligned with source documentation.

+1. Detect changes in source documentation
+2. Split translation jobs into distributed workloads
+3. Run workflows beyond CI limits
+4. Open pull requests with updated translations

-Documentation changes.
+Documentation evolves.

-Translations stay aligned.
+Translations stay in sync.

 ![Localizeflow architecture](../assets/architecture.png)